DanielGonzalezGil/NBA-Stat-Tracker/README.md

 ## Methodology

-We chose Flask for its lightweight and flexible nature, ideal for a streamlined and effective development process.
-Key features of our project include:
+ Flask was choosen for its lightweight and flexible nature, ideal for a streamlined and effective development process.
+Key features of the application include:

 - **Flask Framework**: Utilized for its simplicity and efficiency, perfect for both backend and frontend development.
-- **Basketball Stats API**: This API is the cornerstone of our application, offering up-to-date and comprehensive player stats.
+- **balldontlie API**: This API is the cornerstone of the application, offering up-to-date and comprehensive player stats.
-- **User-Centric Design**: Crafted with HTML, CSS, and Python, our frontend is designed to maximize user engagement and interactivity.
+- **User-Centric Design**: Crafted with HTML, CSS,JavaScript and Python.
 - **Efficient Data Handling**: Leveraging Flask's capabilities to provide a seamless and responsive data experience.